'Start Here': Dems host 1st debate as a migrant detention facility comes under fire

 'President Trump, I want you to look at this photo.
 These are not drug dealers or vagrants or criminals.
 They are people simply fleeing a horrible situation in their home country for a better life.
 So, President Trump, if you want to know the real reason there's chaos at the border, look in the mirror.': Chuck Schumer is among the many horrified by the photo of father and daughter who drowned trying to reach America.

-'None of your business': Donald Trump doesn't exactly elaborate -- "I'll have a very good conversation with him" -- on what he intends to discuss in an upcoming meeting with Vladimir Putin, who, according to a declassified intelligence report in 2017 and to the director of the FBI in 2018 and to the Mueller report, released earlier this year, pretty clearly tried to influence the 2016 U.S. presidential election, which Trump won despite losing the popular vote by almost 3 million.
+'None of your business': Donald Trump doesn't exactly elaborate -- "I'll have a very good conversation with him" -- on what he intends to discuss in an upcoming meeting with Vladimir Putin, who, according to a declassified intelligence report in 2017 and to the director of the FBI in 2018 and to the Mueller report in 2019, pretty clearly tried to influence the 2016 U.S. presidential election, which Trump won despite losing the popular vote by almost 3 million.

 'A potential risk that Boeing must mitigate': The Federal Aviation Administration discovers another potential issue with 737 Max jets.